 Hiring freelancers is an excellent way to get tasks done at the eleventh hour when regular resources aren’t available.
 However, managing them can be difficult as you don’t have any formal authority.
-It’s a big challenge for HR professionals to bridge the gap and keep the freelancers motivated.
+It’s a big challenge for HR professionals to bridge the gap and keep freelancers motivated.
+Here’s more about how to manage freelancers with HRS.

 Understand their expectations – they are valuable to the project too